 Here’s how to measure your IT organization’s employee experience

-In some ways, I can’t tell you how to measure your organization’s employee experience – because I don’t know what’s most important to your employees.
+In some ways, I can’t tell you how to measure employee experience in your organization – because I don’t know what’s most important to your employees.
 So, I don’t know the “what” that needs to inform the “how.”
 In the same way that I don’t know what they struggle with, IT-wise, and the impact that these struggles have on their productivity in particular.
 But, more importantly, do you know?I can't tell you how to measure your IT org's EX because I don't know what's important to them to be able to inform you of the HOW.
 But more importantly, do you KNOW? @StephenMann writes about measuring #EX in this article.
 Click To Tweet

 What I can tell you, though, is that there’s likely currently an experience, or expectations gap between the IT and end-user views of IT performance, with the traditional IT metrics failing to identify employee issues, and offer insight into the causes, such that improvements can be made.
 Because the combination of these traditional IT metrics not focusing on what’s most important to employees, measuring performance at the point of consumption, nor looking beyond the operational mechanics of IT service delivery and support means that the insight they provide is likely misaligned with the employee view of IT performance.